 Take control of a stick figure and swing your way across the finish line.
 Stickman Hook is a mobile game created by Madbox.
 You control a stick figure that shoots a grappling hook to grab onto circles that resembles poke balls.
 The objective of the game is to navigate an obstacle course and reach the finish line that your character majestically dives through when he crosses it, like an action hero through a glass window when something explodes.

 The layout when you start the game is just as straightforward as the gameplay.
 The home screen displays the name with your stickman hanging from the title.
 Under the character are four buttons.
 One has the word Classic on it.
 This button is your basic Stickman Hook game, and it consists of levels increasing in difficulty.
 Under the play button, there is a button for the challenge mode that unlocks after level 25.
 Just above the button, you’ll find two other buttons.
-The one on the left is a link to buy the paid version that removes the ads, like most other free to play games.
+The one on the left is a link to buy the paid version that removes the ads.
 The button to the right of it, lets you choose a skin for the character.

 Stickman Hook Levels